Michelle Yeoh: 2016–2020: Supporting roles

-Award success (2021–present)
+2021–present: Critical success

-In 2022, Yeoh starred in the science fiction surreal comedy film Everything Everywhere All at Once from filmmaking duo Daniels, released in March to critical acclaim.
-In the film, she played struggling laundromat owner Evelyn Wang, a role that was praised by critics, with David Ehrlich of IndieWire claiming it the "greatest performance that Michelle Yeoh has ever given".
-It was for this role that Yeoh earned her first Golden Globe win (becoming the first Malaysian actor to win Best Performance by an Actress in a Motion Picture – Musical or Comedy at the Golden Globes) her first Independent Spirit award and nomination, first Oscar nomination, her second BAFTA nomination, and her first Critics' Choice Awards nomination.
-Additionally, she became the first Asian woman to win any individual category in the Screen Actors Guild Awards, winning the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
-Yeoh is the first Malaysian to be nominated for and win an Academy Award, and the first Asian woman to win the Academy Award for Best Actress.
+In 2022, Yeoh starred in the science fiction surreal comedy film Everything Everywhere All at Once from filmmaking duo Daniels, released in March 2022 to widespread critical acclaim.
+In the film, she played struggling laundromat owner Evelyn Quan Wang, a role that was widely praised by critics, with David Ehrlich of IndieWire claiming it the "greatest performance that Michelle Yeoh has ever given".
+It was for this role that Yeoh earned her first Golden Globe win (becoming the first Malaysian actor to win Best Performance by an Actress in a Motion Picture – Musical or Comedy at the Golden Globes), her first Independent Spirit nomination and win, her first Oscar nomination and win, her second BAFTA nomination, and her first Critics' Choice Awards nomination.
+Additionally, she became the first Asian woman to win any individual lead film category in the Screen Actors Guild Awards, winning the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+She also became the first Malaysian to be nominated for and win an Academy Award, as well as the first Asian and second woman of colour to win the Academy Award for Best Actress.

-Yeoh is set to appear in the upcoming Disney+ series American Born Chinese, based on the book of the same name by Gene Luen Yang.
-In June 2022, it was announced that she will star in the eight-part series The Brothers Sun for Netflix.
+Yeoh appeared in the Disney+ series American Born Chinese, based on the book of the same name by Gene Luen Yang.
+She starred as a psychic medium alongside Kenneth Branagh in A Haunting in Venice, released in 2023.
+In the same year, Yeoh became an International Olympic Committee member, and delivered a speech at Harvard Law School's 2023 class day.

-She is also set to star in A Haunting in Venice directed by Kenneth Branagh and as Madame Morrible in the two-part film adaptation of the musical Wicked directed by Jon M. Chu.